On this page

 - Install, repair and maintain electrical systems.

-- Conform to building codes and other regulations.
+- Conform to electrical, building, and fire codes, and other regulations.

 - Read, prepare or interpret blueprints and drawings.